jpaulm/fbp-tutorial-filter-file/README.md

-# Tutorial on Flow-Based Programming (Filter File application)
+Tutorial on Flow-Based Programming (Filter File application)
+===

-## Filter File with [DrawFBP](https://github.com/jpaulm/drawfbp): use a network of flow-based components to display selected records from files.
+### Filter File with [DrawFBP](https://github.com/jpaulm/drawfbp): use a network of flow-based components to display selected records from files.

-For more about Flow-Based Programming (FBP) please see https://github.com/jpaulm/fbp/blob/master/README.md .
+General web site on Flow-Based Programming: https://jpaulm.github.io/fbp/ .

 This tutorial is repeatable, so that concepts can be shared with others, or reinforced and clarified in future, perhaps on a different platform.
 FBP, as demonstrated here, is fully asynchronous, and uses a "conveyor belt" analogy, rather than being procedural like a number of other systems which also use the term "Flow-Based Programming".